MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/openxr-getting-started.md

 ## Try out the Unity sample scenes

-To utilize one or more of the examples, install [ARFoundation 4.0+](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/index.html#installing-ar-foundation) from the **Pacakage Manager**:
+To utilize one or more of the examples, install [ARFoundation 4.0+](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/index.html#installing-ar-foundation) from the **Package Manager**:

 ![Screenshot of Unity Package Manager open in Unity editor with AR Foundation highlighted](images/openxr-img-09.png)